 In October 2016 parliamentary elections were held in Morocco.
 The resounding victory belonged to the moderate Islamist Justice and Development Party (PJD), which became for the second time in a row the biggest party with a number of 125 seats.
 Its main opponent, the secular and royalist Authenticity and Modernity Party (PAM) doubled its representation in parliament to 102 seats.
 The largest left-wing party of Morocco, the Socialist Union of Popular Forces (USFP), lost half of its 39 seats and became the sixth largest party of the country.
+A cabinet was announced in April 2017, after long negotiations.
+The new cabinet of Saad Eddine El-Othmani consists of the Justice and Development Party (PJD), the National Rally of Independents (RNI), the Group of Constitutional Union (UC), the Socialist Union of People's Forces (USFP), and the Popular Movement (MP).
+Together they hold 240 of the 395 seats in the House of Representatives.

-The parliamentary elections of 2016 could be seen, despite the relatively low turnout (43 percent), as a consolidation of the constitution which was implemented in 2011 and a continuation of Morocco’s democratic process.
+The parliamentary elections of 2016 could be seen, despite the relatively low turnout (43 per cent), as a consolidation of the constitution which was implemented in 2011 and a continuation of Morocco’s democratic process.
 Constitutional changes were announced by the King following nationwide protests that started in February 2011 which called for political reforms.
 Protesters and several smaller parties continue organising demonstrations because they find that the constitutional changes did not go far enough and demand a truly democratic constitution.

 Want to get notified by mail when Morocco gets updated?